 Sensitivity is the capability of methodology or instrumentation to discriminate among measurement responses for quantitative differences of a parameter of interest.
-The method detection limits (MDLs) (Table 7) provide the sensitivity goals for the procedures.
-The MDLs listed in Table 7 are comparable to those listed in Libby, et al. 2010).
-For DOC, a Practical Detection Limit (PDL) is listed because the method's precision and accuracy are too poor at the measured MDL.
+The method detection limits (MDLs) (Table 6) provide the sensitivity goals for the procedures.
+The MDLs listed in Table 6 are comparable to those listed in Libby, et al. 2002).

 Data users should be aware that precision and accuracy generally degrade as analyte concentrations decrease.
-While numerical results are being reported down to the MDL (or PDL), results below the lowest calibration standard will often have precision and accuracy that doesn't meet the projects data quality objectives.
-Results will be qualified as described in 2.3.3 with the qualifiers listed in Table 14.
+While numerical results are being reported down to the MDL (or to the practical detection limit, PDL), results below the lowest calibration standard will often have precision and accuracy that doesn't meet the projects data quality objectives.
+Results will be qualified as described in 2.8.3 with the qualifiers listed in Table 13.